 Black Bean and Goat Cheese TostadasRecipe posted in: Lunch/Dinner

-Black soy beans, just like traditional black beans, are a great addition to any diet.
+Black soybeans, just like the traditional black bean, are a great addition to any balanced diet.
 They’ve got fiber, protein and a whole host of body-boosting nutrients.
 Plus, they’re totally versatile.
-You can add them to salads and soups, or make your own black bean burger patties.
+You can add them to salads, soups, pasta, stir fry or even make your own homemade black bean burger patties.

 - 2 Good Carbohydrates